 - Exporting is the final step to converting to an accessible document as the document will not be read in InDesign.
 The document can be converted to a PDF or HTML.
 HTML is the recommended choice because of the simple process in making an accessibile document.

 Images need ALT tag descriptions for screen readers to read the content.
 This process guarantees information for screen reading if the metadata is not present.
-In InDesign there is an additional step in the in the Object Exportation Pane to allow for proper exportation of tags.
+In InDesign there is an additional step in the Object Exportation Pane to allow for proper exportation of tags.
 These steps guarantee that images are given alternate text when exported to a PDF or as HTML code.

 - First, to select your image, use the selection tool and click once on the image.